ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+are no fortifications at Memphis,
+Benton s Mother.—How touching the
 tribute of Hon.
 T. H. Benton to his moth­
 er&#x27;s influence:
 “My mother asked me never to use to